-Our guest rooms were decorated by local artists to honor the lives and works of famous authors.
+The guest rooms at our Chautauqua, NY bed and breakfast were decorated by local artists to honor the lives and works of famous authors.
 Each also offers a select library of their books, and musical selections are available that further convey the tone of their lives and times.
 Hand-painted murals grace many of our walls, floors, and ceilings.
 Guests will also find faux finishes and yards of English lace in addition to custom-made drapes, dust ruffles, and lampshades.
 An elevator is available on all four floors of the hotel.
 Four floors of porches grace the front of the hotel and are appointed with Victorian sofas, chairs, and rockers which overlook the famous Amphitheatre.

 Stay at a Historic Landmark